Ziaeemehr/mndynamics/README.md

 ```sh
 pip3 install mndynamics
 ```
-or more recent updates from source code locally from source :
+or more recent updates from source code:

 ```sh
 pip3 install -e .